brainglobe/brainglobe.github.io/docs/source/documentation/brainrender/installation.md

 pip install brainrender
 ```

-:::{attention}
+:::{caution}
-Make sure to have your conda environment active when running `pip install`
+With newer versions of Python on Windows, you may need to run `conda install pyside2` before running `pip install`.
 :::

 :::{caution}